 Requests to the above domains may be on port 80 or 443.
 Port 80 is used for certificate validation (revocation, certificate chain, etc).
 Port 443 is used for SSL connections.

-If Tableau Server cannot make a connection while attempting to activate its license, you will be prompted to do an offline activation.
+If Tableau Server cannot make a connection while attempting to activate its licence, you will be prompted to do an offline activation.

 Working with external or cloud-based data.

-Tableau Server can run without internet access, but in most organizations, the scenarios in the list require Tableau to be able to access the internet.
+Tableau Server can run without internet access, but in most organisations, the scenarios in the list require Tableau to be able to access the internet.